Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Introduction

 \section{Introduction}

 A fundamental task in scientific computing is the evaluation of structured matrix–vector products of the form

-where \( \mathcal{K}(y, x) \) is a kernel function defined over a discrete or continuous domain, and \( X \) denotes the set of input points.
-When \( \mathcal{K}(y, x) = e^{-2\pi i x y} \) and the points \( x \in X \) lie on a uniform grid, the Fast Fourier Transform (FFT) provides an optimal \( \mathcal{O}(N \log N) \) algorithm.
-The Nonuniform Fast Fourier Transform (NUFFT)~\cite{dutt1993fast} extends the FFT to handle irregular sampling by combining local interpolation with fast convolution.
-Beyond the classical Fourier transform, many special function transforms involving oscillatory kernels, such as the Fourier–Bessel transform and orthogonal polynomial transforms, also admit fast algorithms through variants of the FFT or NUFFT framework.
+where \( \mathcal{K}(y, x) \) is a kernel function defined in a discrete or continuous domain, and \( X \) denotes the set of input points.
+When \( \mathcal{K}(y, x) = e^{-2\pi i x y} \) and the points \( x \in X \) are on a uniform grid, the Fast Fourier Transform (\texttt{FFT}) provides an optimal algorithm \( \mathcal{O}(N \log N) \).
+The Nonuniform Fast Fourier Transform (\texttt{NUFFT})~\cite{dutt1993fast} extends the \texttt{FFT} to handle irregular sampling by combining local interpolation with fast convolution.
+Beyond the classical Fourier transform, many special function transforms involving oscillatory kernels, such as the Fourier–Bessel transform and orthogonal polynomial transforms, also admit fast algorithms through variants of the \texttt{FFT} or \texttt{NUFFT} framework.
 Recent advances show that exploiting structural locality enables efficient computation.
-The butterfly algorithm~\cite{o2010algorithm, tygert2010fast} achieves efficient compression and fast evaluation by leveraging complementary low-rank structures across dyadic partitions in the source and target domains.
+The \texttt{\texttt{Butterfly}} algorithm~\cite{o2010algorithm, tygert2010fast} achieves efficient compression and Forward Transform by using complementary low-rank structures in dyadic partitions in the source and target domains.
 This results in a hierarchical factorization that supports both matrix compression and matrix–vector multiplication in \( \mathcal{O}(N \log N) \) time.
-In parallel, kernel matrices \( \mathcal{K}(y, x) \) can be viewed as two-dimensional images over the frequency–space domain.
-When the kernel exhibits localized structure in both variables, wavelet packet transforms combined with best-basis selection~\cite{coifman1992entropy} provide adaptive decompositions into localized basis functions.
+The Fast Multipole Method (\texttt{FMM}) \cite{greengard1987fast, carrier1988fast,greengard1997new} provides an optimal $\mathcal{O}(N)$ or $\mathcal{O}(NlogN)$ framework for evaluative kernels that exhibit hierarchical smoothness.
+By utilizing a tree-based partitioning of the computational domain and separating far-field interactions from near-field computations via low-rank expansions, \texttt{FMM} enables the large-scale simulation of potential fields and integral equations.
+In parallel, kernel matrices \( \mathcal{K}(y, x) \) can be viewed as two-dimensional images in the frequency–space domain ("Phase space").
+When the kernel exhibits a localized structure in both variables, characteristic of Calderón-Zygmund and Fourier Integral operators \cite{calderon1952existence}, wavelet packet \cite{mallat1999wavelet,hardle2012wavelets, daubechies1992ten,cohen1992biorthogonal, coifman1994signal,beylkin1991fast} combined with best-basis selection~\cite{coifman1992entropy, thiele1996fast, lindberg2000image}, provide adaptive "phase space" decompositions into localized basis functions .
 These decompositions reveal sparsity patterns that enable efficient compression and fast matrix–vector multiplication.
+For operators that satisfy a mixed-Hölder condition relative to the underlying discovered interaction geometry, as seen in multiscale analysis on trees and graphs \cite{gavish2010multiscale, coifman2011harmonic,ankenman2018mixed}, the number of coefficients in a 2D Tree Haar basis required to achieve an approximation accuracy $\varepsilon$ is only $\mathcal{O}(1/\varepsilon)$.